A client review session is a collection of media on which collaborators can leave their feedback.

 Tip: Use the following keyboard shortcuts to speed up your work:

-As feedback is frame-specific, feedback added to a video clip is also visible as clickable colored circles on the timeline.
+As feedback is frame-specific, feedback added to a video clip is also visible as clickable coloured circles on the timeline.

 A review participant can also mark an item as either approved or requiring changes by toggling the relevant status buttons.